strimzi/proposals/015-kafka-topic-encryption.md

 An implementation of topic encryption is proposed whereby the message stream between client and broker is intercepted.
 Incoming data messages (Produce requests) are inspected to determine whether their payload should be encrypted according to a policy.
 If so, the data portions are encrypted and the modified message is forwarded to the broker.
 As a result, the topic data is stored by the broker in encrypted form.
-On the reverse direction, encrypted responses (responses to Fetch requests) are decrypted prior to being sent to clients.
+In the reverse direction, encrypted responses (i.e., responses to Fetch requests) are decrypted prior to being sent to clients.

 As defined in the encryption policy, each topic can be encrypted by a different key, allowing brokers to store a mix of encrypted and unencrypted data, where data owners can manage the keys to their topics.
-Keys ideally are stored in a key management system with access policies and logging.
+Keys will be stored in an external key management system with access policies and logging.

 A core topic-encryption component, termed the _Encryption Module_, is proposed which is then deployed in a proxy.